MicrosoftDocs/fabric-docs/docs/data-engineering/author-notebook-with-vs-code-web.md

 ## Run notebooks in the VS Code for the Web experience

-You can run a notebook in the VS Code for the Web experience by clicking the **Run** button in the notebook editor.
-Before run the notebook, make sure to select the **Synapse VS Code -Remote** as the kernel.
+You can run a notebook in the VS Code for the web experience by selecting the **Run** button in the notebook editor.
+Before you run the notebook, make sure to select the **Synapse VS Code -Remote** as the kernel.
 The kernel is selected in the top right corner of the notebook editor.

 :::image type="content" source="media\vscode\select-synapse-kernel.png" alt-text="Run notebook in VS Code for the Web.":::